Potion/Cinder-poScene/README.md

 		}

-Custom ViewControllers are often convenient, but they will draw their subViews automatically and calculate their bounds, so it is not necessary to override any of the above methods.
+Custom ViewControllers are often convenient but does not have a draw method, that is handled by the contained view, often methods to override would be `update()` and `viewDidLoad()`.

 ## History